Aston Martin DB7 Vantage V12 For Sale

 Step 3 is to get hold of a shallow 10” sub in a shallow enclosure and find a way to mount it.

-My car didn't come with the factory premium sound system - but this was no big loss as the one I heard was nothing special despite the big amp in the boot, but the big amp mounting brackets were still there in my car.
-This allowed me to make a custom ply faceplate, some angled sides to allow clearance and sound passage and bolt the sub enclosure in place just clear of the boot floor.
+My car didn't come with the factory premium sound system - but this was no big loss as the one I heard was nothing special despite the big amp in the boot, but the amp mounting brackets were still there in my car.
+This allowed me to make a custom ply faceplate, some angled sides to allow clearance and construct the sound "duct" and bolt the sub enclosure in place just clear of the boot floor.

 You can see how shallow the enclosure is by the amount of space still left.